-- a.
 The URA has a long history of diversity and inclusion within all its programs and other activities.
 The URA encourages the full participation of minority and women business owners and professionals in this effort.
-The URA requires that all applicants demonstrate a good faith effort to obtain minority and womenowned business participation in work performed in connection with URA initiatives.
-The URA acknowledges and is committed to following the GHDMP's goal of thirty percent (30%) minority and fifteen percent (15%) women participation.
-(See GHDMP Appendix A: Development Principles). - b.
+The URA requires that all applicants demonstrate a good faith effort to obtain minority and women-owned business participation in work performed in connection with URA initiatives.
+The URA acknowledges and is committed to following the GHDMP's goal of thirty percent (30%) minority (MBE) and fifteen percent (15%) women (WBE) participation.
+(See GHDMP Appendix A: Development Principles).

 An MWBE narrative needs to be included with the respondent's response.
-See Exhibit "I" for MWBE Narrative Requirements.
-MWBE participation can be satisfied by: - i.
+See Exhibit "H" for MWBE Narrative Requirements.
+MWBE participation can be satisfied by:

+- i.
 Ownership/Partnership of firm - ii.
 Use of minority or women-owned businesses as vendors - iii.
 Subcontracting with firms owned and controlled by minorities and/or women.
-If this is to be done, that fact, and the name of the proposed subcontracting firms, must be clearly identified in the narrative. - c.
-Any questions about MWBE requirements should be directed to Diamonte Walker, interim deputy director, at mwbe@ura.org.
+If this is to be done, that fact, and the name of the proposed subcontracting firms, must be clearly identified in the narrative.

+Any questions about MWBE requirements should be directed to the URA's MWBE program office at mwbe@ura.org.